 Lawrence Folley was privileged to spend his life making and enjoying music.
 His career was supported by his violinist wife Marie and their three daughters who also took to singing and have all appeared with him on stage.
 Roxane who starred opposite Lawrence as Resi in Durban’s production of “The Great Waltz” is married to tenor John Treleaven, Amanda married musician Joe Robinson and Laura married South African baritone, John Eagar.

 In 1993 Lawrence retired from the stage and moved back to the UK.
 In 1998 Marie died and in October 2001 Lawrence married the South African theatre director, Jacky Vermaas.
-After a long battle with skin cancer, Lawrence died, aged 78.
+After a long battle with skin cancer, Lawrence died in Scotland, aged 78.